DaveSaah/portfolio/content/experience.md

    company looks like.
 3. **Academic:** Involves academic timeline, and extracurricular activities.
 4. **Miscellaneous:** Includes volunteering and other uncategorised experiences.
-5. **LFX Mentorship:** Includes mentorship and training offered by the Linux Software Foundation.

 ## Professional